 For something different to do, go on a float down the Bow River!
 You’ll have an experienced guide who will expertly take you down the river.

 One of the most photographed lakes, Moraine Lake, is an hour’s drive from Banff and near Lake Louise.
 This glacier-fed lake is nestled in the Valley of The Ten Peaks.
 The road into Moraine Lake is monitored and will close at capacity then reopen as visitors leave.
 It’s quite a narrow and winding road and is also closed during the winter months from mid-October until the snow clears.
-Before visiting, check online to make sure the road if Moraine Lake is on your “must-see” list!
+Before visiting, check online to make sure the road to Moraine Lake is open.

 Lake Louise is just over an hour’s drive from Banff.
 The photos below are from my visit last October, with a little bit of snowfall to make everything clean and pretty!

 Just a bit of a drive outside of Banff National Park, is Field, BC in Yoho National Park, and Emerald Lake.
 Stunning water and the gorgeous Emerald Lake Resort…high on my bucket list of places to stay!
 Here are a few photos from my fall and summer visits.
 Once off the highway on the road to Emerald Lake, make sure to stop at the Natural Bridge for another spectacular view!